Moderator: Super Moderators

 DaimosofRedstone wrote:I count only 4 (buckler, shield, large shield, tower shield).

-Users browsing this forum: Canarr and 2 guests
+Users browsing this forum: Aedorei and 4 guests